TaylorOD/braintree_integration/README.md

 ![Controller](/braintree_ruby_integration/public/screenshots/braintree_credentials_example_in_controller.png "Controller")

-- Running it: Run "rails server" in your project directory and open your browser to localhost:3000.
-From there you will be able to input the test card numbers (currently listed as placeholder text) and click pay.
-You will receive confirmation that the transaction was created in your rails server, your browser console.
 ### TODO - If I had more time
 - Built the Front End in Vue.js
 - Build a redirect for successful and unsuccessful post transaction page